 What Is Drug Paraphernalia?

-In the ongoing "war on drugs," the feds have increasingly been adding the charge of possession of drug paraphernalia to high-level drug cases, especially when charging people for Internet drug crimes.
-The term "drug paraphernalia" covers material used to cultivate, manufacture, produce, process, test, package, store or conceal a controlled substance.
+In the ongoing “war on drugs,” the feds have increasingly been adding the charge of possession of drug paraphernalia to high-level drug cases, especially when charging people for internet drug crimes.
+According to FL Stat 893.145, the term “drug paraphernalia” covers material used to cultivate, manufacture, produce, process, test, package, store or conceal a controlled substance.
 It includes items such as:

 - A kit used to plant or harvest a controlled substance

 - A compound used to manufacture, convert or prepare a controlled substance

 - An isomerization device used to increase the potency of a species of plant